-The cost of utilities and fees, such as electricity and water connections, will depend on the location of your house and the type of connections needed.
+Utility and fee costs (electricity, water connections, etc.) vary based on location and connection type for your house.
 The cost of utilities and fees can range from GH¢1,000 ($180) to GH¢5,000 ($900) or more.

 In summary, the cost of building a house in Ghana is a complex and multifaceted process.
 The total cost of building a house in Ghana will depend on the size and complexity of the project and the materials and finishes you choose.